CUBRID/cubrid-manual/en/admin/config.rst

 **dont_reuse_heap_file**

     **dont_reuse_heap_file** is a parameter to configure whether or not heap files, which are deleted when deleting the table (DROP TABLE), are to be reused when creating a new table (CREATE TABLE).
-If this parameter is set to 0, the deleted heap files can be reused; if it is set to 1, the deleted heap files are not used when creating a new table.
-The default value is **0**.
+If this parameter is set to no, the deleted heap files can be reused; if it is set to yes, the deleted heap files are not used when creating a new table.
+The default value is **no**.

 **generic_vol_prealloc_size**